stephankoe/blog/content/post/ssh/index.en.md

   User root
 ```

-The keyword `Host` initiates the configuration section for a host with the given name.
-The names of the host follow the `Host` keyword.
-The SSH client uses these names to determine the configuration for the current connection request.
-Within the configuration, `HostName` defines the address (IP address or domain) which the client should connect to, and with the `User` option, the username is defined (in this example, `root`)[^root].
+The keyword `Host` initiates the configuration section for a host with the given name pattern.
+The name patterns of the host follow the `Host` keyword.
+The SSH client uses these patterns to determine the configuration for the current connection request.
+Within the configuration, `HostName` defines the address (IP address or domain) which the client should connect to, and with the `User` option, the username is defined (in this example, `root`[^root]).

 Above configuration allows the login on the configured remote computer with